KeithSloan/GDML/README.md

 ### Successful installation of workbench & gmsh on Windows.

-User @poroserv reports successfully installation as follows
+User @poroserv reports successfull installation as follows

 "today I installed the new GDML Workbench 2.0.0 without any problem."